cokungu1/c10-team-tanganyika/README.md

 ## 2. Training Pipeline

 ### Preprocessing & Passage Synthesis
-* **Feature Serialization:** Metadata attributes and advisory bodies are concatenated into formatted textual units using field tags (`Title: ... | Crop: ... | Recommendation: ...`) to maximize retrieval match surfaces.
+* **Feature Engineering and selection:** Metadata attributes and advisory bodies are concatenated into formatted textual units using field tags to maximize retrieval match surfaces.
-* **Text Normalization:** Queries and document contents undergo lowercasing, whitespace stripping, punctuation normalization, and technical term standardization.
+* **Text Normalization:** Queries and document contents went lowercasing, whitespace stripping, punctuation normalization, and standardization of technical terms.

 ### Query Partitioning (Zero-Leakage Design)
-To prevent data contamination, queries are partitioned at the query-ID level:
+To prevent data leakage, queries are partitioned at the query-ID level:
 * **Tuning Set:** 231 queries (75%) used for index calibration and parameter tuning.
 * **Holdout Validation Set:** 77 queries (25%) strictly isolated for untouched local performance benchmarking.

-### Model Configurations & Key Design Choices
+### Model Configurations and Key Design Choices
+The models were chosen mainly based on the cometition guidlines and also with further review of the relevance to the study.
 1. **Lexical Retrieval Models:**
    * **TF-IDF:** Fitted using sublinear term-frequency scaling and unigram/bigram tokenization.
    * **BM25 Okapi:** Calibrated parameters ($k_1=1.5, b=0.75$) targeting exact matches on specialized agricultural terms, chemical treatments, and local crop varieties.